Odinn-1982/RagNarok-s-Lobby/README.md

 ### Chat Monitoring
 While the lobby is active, you can:
 - Monitor what players are saying in chat
-- Track player activity during maintenance
+- Track player activity during prep
 - View chat history in the monitoring panel

 ### Polls